Top 25 Best Healthcare Jobs

 Currently there are 230,600 Radiologic Technologist positions in America and the field is growing by 9% which means an increase of 20,700 more hospital jobs over the next few years.

 3. Dental Hygienist

-As far as best healthcare jobs go, becoming a dental hygienists is one of the best things you can do if you want to help people and make great money, but not spend all your time in college — or if you are changing career paths and need to balance work and school.
+As far as best healthcare jobs go, becoming a Dental Hygenist is one of the best healthcare jobs you can do if you want to help people and make great money, but not spend all your time in college — or if you are changing career paths and need to balance work and school.

 You do need a Bachelor’s degree and to graduate from a DPT program which can take up to 3 years in addition to your undergrad degree.

 For a healthcare job, this is a relatively low stress one because in most cases they aren’t dealing with life and death.
 They also work regular hours and normal schedules.